A BEGINNERS GUIDE TO TIDES

 In this detailed guide, we give you all the understanding you need about tides...

 Have you ever wondered:

 What is the difference between high tide and low tide?

 Do tides affect how waves break?

-The tides that shape our coastlines play a huge part in how and when we deliver our surfing and coasteering activities here in Newquay Cornwall.
+The tides that shape our coastlines play a huge part in how and when we deliver our surf lessons Cornwall and coasteering activities here in Newquay Cornwall.

 Tides are caused by the gravitational pull of the moon and sun, and as we all know we have high tides and low tides.

 A way to get one’s head around the process of tides is to think of a massive, slow-moving wave created far, far out at sea that travels gradually towards the coastlines with every ebb, flow and cycle of the moon.

 The moon and the sun do not have an equal gravitational effect on the tides, with the moon counting for roughly 2/3rds of the gravitational pull as opposed to 1/3rd from the sun.

 Although we experience a stronger gravitational pull in our day-to-day lives from the sun than that of the moon, the tides are not generated by the strength of gravity but instead by what's known as gravitational gradient.
 Since the moon is closer to the earth it exerts more gravitational gradient than the sun and so has a stronger effect on the world’s oceans.